TheJelmega/prog-lang/design/README.md

 ```

 A generic type parameter defines a type which can be used inside of a generic item.
-By default, all type parameters have a `Sized` bound, which can be relazed using the `?Sized` bound.
+By default, all type parameters have a `Sized` bound, which can be relaxed using the `?Sized` bound.

 A type paramter may have bounds declared directly after the type.
 These are syntactic sugar for a bound in the while clause.